 - Author’s Recommendations: A few of my favorite things to see and do while in Miami:

-- Ultra Music Festival – March 29th-31st Party people from around the world escape rainy, gray springtime and descend on sunny Miami in late March for the annual Ultra Music Festival, a three-day electronic dance music (EDM) party.
+- Ultra Music Festival – Party people from around the world escape rainy, gray springtime and descend on sunny Miami in late March for the annual Ultra Music Festival, a three-day electronic dance music (EDM) party.
 Attracting over 70,000 music-lovers, the festival started two decades ago as a small one-day party on South Beach to cap off the Winter Music Conference.
 2020 Ultra Fest will start the weekend prior to the Miami Open (March 20-22), so if you’re in town a little early head on down to the beach for some live tunes!

 - The Lido Bayside Grill at The Standard: Fresh Mediterranean fare, bright yellow umbrellas, a beautiful crowd and sweeping views of Biscayne Bay make The Lido Bayside Grill at The Standard the stunning waterfront destination that it is.
 The menu features a variety of small plates and entrees—some with a healthy bent, some with a Latin flair—and creative cocktails, to match.
 Opt for the chicken empanadas, Providence-style crispy calamari or the roasted veggie Buddha bowl made with tofu, broccoli, cauliflower, avocado, cucumber, quinoa and tahini dressing.
 Frosé (aka, frozen rosé wine) is the latest cocktail craze.
 Come for the sunset and enjoy happy hour pricing until 7 p.m.